New Investing Rule of Thumb to Replace "Own Your Age in Bonds"

 This really isn’t a new idea.
 The 50/50 portfolio idea has been around for decades.
 Columbia Business School professor Benjamin Graham, who was Warren Buffet’s mentor, championed this philosophy, as does Vanguard founder John Bogle.

 A 15/50 Stock Rule portfolio requires more risk tolerance than one based on OYAIB, especially if you are in your 70s.
-But for the reasons I’ve outlined, I believe it’s the philosophy that provides the best balance of risk versus reward now and in the coming years.
+But for the reasons above, it’s the philosophy that provides the best balance of risk versus reward now and in the coming years.